 Again, domestic violence is an umbrella term that refers to a specific subset of crimes involving parties who share a special relationship.
 The penalties for crimes of domestic violence will ultimately depend on the specific circumstances of your case and the charges you face.
 However, any domestic violence conviction can carry harsh criminal and collateral consequences.

-What are the Criminal Consequences of a Domestic Violence Conviction?
+What are the Criminal Consequences?

 Crimes of domestic violence can be charged as misdemeanors or felonies.
 The charge will ultimately depend on the (a) the specific offense and (b) any aggravating or mitigating factors.
 Aggravating factors are details that warrant more serious criminal charges or penalties, such as: